qgis/QGIS-Documentation/source/introduction/features_at_a_glance.rst

    .. index::`Scale calculate`
    When you start QGIS, degrees is the default unit, and it tells QGIS that any coordinate in your layer is in degrees.
-To get correct scale values, you can either change this to meter manually in the |tab| General tab under :menuselection:`Settings` --> :menuselection:`Project Properties` or you can select a project Coordinate Reference System (CRS) clicking on the
+To get correct scale values, you can either change this to meter manually in the :guilabel:`General` tab under :menuselection:`Settings` --> :menuselection:`Project Properties` or you can select a project Coordinate Reference System (CRS) clicking on the
    |mIconProjectionDisabled| `CRS status` icon in the lower right-hand corner of